As Congress considers a major infrastructure bill, and the Administration searches for another big

 financing in an equitable manner should be explored.
 It will cost money to upgrade the grid,

-and it is critical to incentivize public and private investment in grid enhancements.
+and it is critical to incentivize public and private investment in grid enhancements. - Requiring the Departments of Homeland Security and Energy, Congress and the power

 industry to be more aggressive in finding ways to produce and stockpile key electrical